Effective dimension reduction with mode transformations: Simulating two-dimensional fermionic condensed matter systems

 For $N=8$ and $V\leq 1$ the two data sets, however, began to deviate and $\langle\tilde C_{\rm cdw}\rangle$ possesses a much weaker $D$ dependence.
-Finite size scaling of the large scale DMRG data obtained with $M_{\rm min}=1024$ and $\varepsilon_{\rm tr}=10^{-6}$ is shown in the inset of Fig.~\ref{fig:energy-rho-6x6} right panel for various $V$ values.
+Finite size scaling of the large scale DMRG data obtained with $M_{\rm min}=1024$ and $\varepsilon_{\rm tr}=10^{-6}$ is shown in the inset of Fig.~\ref{fig:energy-cdw-6x6} right panel for various $V$ values.
 For large $V$ the curves scale to finite values in the thermodynamic limit, while for $V\leq 1$ they show a slight downward curvature.
-For $V=0.25$ the extrapolated value of $C_{\rm cdw}$ of the order of $10^{-3}$ which might either be considered as being zero.
-Alternatively, after a rough extrapolation with $1/N$ and a spline fit on the extrapolated data (black crosses in the figure) an exponential opening of $\langle \tilde C_{\rm cdw}\rangle$ at $V_{\rm c}=0$ can also be obtained.
-This functional form agrees to the one reported in Ref.~\cite{Halvorsen-1994} after some re-scaling and it is shown by a black curve in the right panel of Fig.~\ref{fig:energy-rho-6x6}.
+After a rough extrapolation with $1/N$ and a spline fit on the extrapolated data (black crosses in the figure) an exponential opening of $\langle \tilde C_{\rm cdw}\rangle$ at $V_{\rm c}=0$ \OL{has been obtained}.
+This functional form agrees to the one reported in Ref.~\cite{Halvorsen-1994} after some re-scaling and it is shown by a black curve in the right panel of Fig.~\ref{fig:energy-cdw-6x6}.
 Our approach hence pushes forward the capacity of the MPS based approaches to capture two dimensional strongly correlated systems significantly.
 Our results are in close agreement with analytic expectations (while some details remain open).